linkedin/detext/TRAINING.md

-DeText training data and parameters
+DeText Training Manual
 ==========

-## Training data format
+## Training data format and preparation

 DeText uses TFRecords format for training data.
 In general, the input data should have:
 * One field for "query" with name `query`